Working with the Arranger

 Notice

-By default, Scenes are white.
-But you can choose another default color for Scenes in Preferences > Colors > Scene Default.
-See section Preferences – Colors Page for more information.
+You can change the default color for Scenes in Preferences > Colors > Scene.
+Refer to Preferences – Colors page for more information.

 Tip

 In Maschine, a song is made of a variable number of Scenes, which represent the different parts of the song, for example, intro, verse, chorus, break, another verse.
-By assigning your Scenes to Sections to the Timeline in the Song view you can start to organize your track.
+By assigning your Scenes to Sections through the timeline of the Song view, you can organize your arrangement.

 The Song view is where you can sequence Scenes to create your final arrangement.
-This process involves creating a Section on the Timeline and assigning a Scene to it.
+This process involves creating Sections on the timeline and assigning a Scene to each Section.
 Any Scene that exists in the Ideas view can be assigned to a Section in the Song view.
 You can change the length of the Section (determining the playback length of the Scene) or re-order the Sections as you see fit.
 You can also re-use the same Scene in multiple Sections in the timeline, or you can choose to assign no Scene to the Section at all.

 One powerful aspect of the relationship between the Ideas view and Song view is that the content in these two areas are actually one-in-the-same.
 This means that if you make a change to a Scene it will affect all other instances of that Scene automatically.
 If you place a Scene in three different Sections of the Timeline and then proceed to change the Patterns assigned to that Scene, the other two instances of that Scene also play the newly-assigned Patterns.
 It’s therefore very easy to make changes to individual Patterns and Scenes after the arrangement has been made and immediately hear the results in the context of the arrangement, and those changes can be made in either Ideas or Song view.

-In the software, all Sections can be managed from the Song view.
+In the software, all Sections can be managed using the Section Manager of the Song view.

 To open the Section Manager: